Farewell to an RGS sporting hero

 Having qualified as a teacher, he eventually worked in sales and marketing and advised current students to keep on top of their studies so that they would always have something to fall back on: “Work hard and play hard,” he said.

-A hamstring injury sustained during the tour cut Mr Squires’s international career shorter than he would have hoped, and he retired in 1979.
+A hamstring injury sustained during the tour cut Squires’s international career shorter than he would have hoped, and he retired in 1979.

 Ripon Rugby Club held a minute’s applause before kick off against Old Otliensians.